SETIatHCRO/ATA-Utils/ObservationScripts/README.md

-# Observation Scripts
+# SETI Survey Scripts

-Contains all scripts relating to observations
+Contains all required scripts to perform the SETI Survey (Including Calibration and Post-processing)